Crispy Carrot Fries that Rival Regular Fries

 How to Make Crispy Carrot Fries

-Toss the Carrots with Cornstarch
+- Toss the carrots with cornstarch.

-Air Fryer Instructions
+Air Fryer Carrot Fries

 Follow the instructions to season the carrots.
 Place the carrots in an even layer in the air fryer basket.
 Air fry for 16-18 minutes, until they’re fork-tender and golden brown.
 You may need to work in batches to fit all of the carrots without overcrowding the air fryer.